asugar13/Minerva/deliverables/product.md

 YOUR ANSWER GOES HERE ...

 * Short (1 - 2 min' read max)
+Our scheduling app is for those that are in need of a fast, efficient and easy to use tool for scheduling courses.
+This includes students that are heavily involved with extracurriculars, daily commuters, full/part-time workers and more types of people that require a specialized time-table that wont conflict with their outside schedules.
+It is targeted at users that, for the first time, are creating their own course schedules at UofT and are overwhlemed by the amount of choice in courses, this app will serve as a smooth and easy transition from secondary school to University by providing automatic choices of yearly time-tables for them.
 * Be specific (e.g. )
 User Personas: